 If you’ve suffered a head injury, you may wonder, Can a head injury cause a stroke?
 While strokes and head injuries are distinct medical conditions, a head injury, particularly a traumatic brain injury, can increase the risk of stroke.

 In fact, brain injuries can increase an individual’s risk of experiencing a stroke even if they don’t have other risk factors.
-If you experienced an injury due to the negligence of someone else, contact our brain injury & stroke lawyers today for a free case review.
+If you experienced an injury due to the negligence of someone else, contact our brain injury & stroke lawyers today for a free case review, and consider speaking with experienced brain injury attorneys who can help you understand your legal options.

 Unfortunately, stroke is a leading cause of serious long-term disability in the United States.
 Approximately 795,000 people in the U.S. experience a stroke each year, and around 610,000 are first-time strokes.
 In this blog post, we’ll look closer at the relationship between head injuries and strokes and how different types of head injuries can impact your chances of experiencing one.